 Weather storms by preparing ahead of time.

 Once the power is out, you may not be able to view our safety tips, so download a copy of our reference, Weathering Storm Emergencies Sobreviviendo Emergencias de Tormentas print it out, and have it handy when storms are on the horizon.
 In the meantime, review the safety tips below.

 Downed Power Lines

-NYSEG urges customers to avoid downed power lines.
+We urge you to avoid downed power lines.
 Even lines that appear dead can be deadly.
-NYSEG customers should call 800.572.1131 to report downed power lines or other hazardous situations.
+Please call 800.572.1131 to report downed power lines or other hazardous situations.
 Refrain from removing tree debris as downed power lines may be entangled in them.
 No line is safe to touch, ever!

-NYSEG also reminds customers to stay out of flooded basements because energized wiring or outlets below the water line may pose a hazard.
+Stay out of flooded basements because energized wiring or outlets below the water line may pose a hazard.
 Natural gas service in a flooded basement may also pose a danger.
-If your basement or home is in danger of flooding, contact NYSEG to turn off your electricity and/or natural gas service.
+If your basement or home is in danger of flooding, contact us to turn off your electricity and/or natural gas service.